SMILELab-FL/FedLab/docs/source/example.rst

    $ cd fedlab_benchamrks/algorithm/fedasgd/
    $ bash quick_start.sh

-Finally, the demo of ``SerialTrainer`` is in fedlab_benchamrks/algorithm/fedavg/standalone/standalone.py.
+Finally, the demo of ``SerialTrainer`` is in `fedlab_benchamrks/algorithm/fedavg/standalone/ <https://github.com/SMILELab-FL/FedLab/tree/main/fedlab_benchmarks/algorithm/fedavg/standalone>`_.

 Customization
 ^^^^^^^^^^^^^^

+We encourage you to read the FedLab source code to better understand the structure of FedLab.

 Network Configuration
 ----------------------